aysedemirel/README-Template/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

+(An in-depth paragraph about your project and overview of use)

 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.

 Here's why: